 Visual grammar has its roots in graphic design, but it sits at the helm of all visual communication, which plays a significant role in user experience.
 Visual grammar consists of everything that makes up the visual elements of a design: icons, illustrations, patterns, and more.

 Break these down and you will get the core elements of planes, points, and lines, as shown below.
 Your job as a new designer is to ensure that you understand these elements better for improved visual grammar.

 Focus on one point at a time, starting from points, then lines, and finally planes.
 As you improve on this user experience design principle, you will be able to improve your overall UX design skill set.

 Another one of the most important user experience design principles is narrative design, or telling a story with your design.
 Two critical storytelling elements are time and rhythm.
 Time is the pacing your design adopts—for example, how slowly or quickly your narrative is unveiled.

 Similarly, rhythm is the pattern of unfolding that your narrative adopts—for instance, the pattern of the series of screens through which the entire design opens up.
-Too slow a pace can bore your user, not giving her adequate information to hold her interest.
+Too slow a pace can bore your user, not giving them adequate information to hold their interest.